-This is available for both Professional and Enterprise accounts.
+This option is available for both Professional and Enterprise accounts.

 Kahootz can also support two-step verification via SMS code or automated voice call to mobile or landline numbers.